brilliancy/SurvivorProject/README.md

 * season_scraper.py = scrapes wikipedia to map season name into season number for label_scraper.py
 GADS_Project:
 * engine.py = loops through xml_scrape_loop and handles any exceptions that arise.
 Returns list of csv's with subtitles
-* Model.py = contains a lot of feature engineering and the model itself
+* Model.py = contains a lot of feature engineering and the models.
+Model 1: estimators is individual/tribal challenge, estimand is how they finished, bucketed into 3 categories.
-* EDA.py = some exploratory data anlysis of MasterDf
+* EDA.py = some exploratory data analysis of MasterDf